 Wednesday, August 12, 2020

-I knew that I was not going to make it to Denman Island or Hornby Island leaving from Qualicum Landing from my previous (albeit not serious) attempt.
+I knew that I was not going to make it to Denman Island or Hornby Island leaving from our place near Qualicum Beach from my previous (albeit not serious) attempt.
 So after scouting out nearby launch sites from paddling.com I decided to cross to Denman Island from Deep Bay, which was approximately a 15-minute drive up the island.
 I decided to leave from the point at the base of the peninsula so that I could make a direct crossing.
 I planned to make it across Baynes Sound and then explore the southern tip of Denman Island, the coastline surrounding Boyle Point Provincial Park and Protected Area.

 The winds looked to be light but it was a long crossing to make for the evening.
 I was sure to pack my lights.

 The tide was low at my departure so I pumped up my board just off to the side of Deep Bay Drive then walked down over the sea shrubs to the shoreline.
 Below is the view from the shoreline looking northeast towards Denman Island with Chrome Island to the right and Hornby Island in the background.

 I made a fairly direct crossing which was just under two kilometers.
 Then I paddled southeast down along the north western coastline.
 I was not the only one who had this paddle in mind.
 I crossed paths with a kayaker who was setting up camp for the night on the shore.
 What a beautiful spot to stop I thought.
 It gave me some future paddling goals to aspire to.

 I continued on and came across a nice little cove where I decided to land.
 It seems it is a common stop as I found the remnants of a fire as well as an array of shells from an oyster feast!
 And I was not alone on my isolated beach.
 I was slightly startled by a deer.